 Lawrence County

 Notes to the Basic Financial Statements

-For the Year Ended December 31, 2023
+For the Year Ended December 31, 2024

-During 2023, the County invested funds in the State Treasury Asset Reserve of Ohio (STAROhio), money market funds, mutual funds, equities, and fixed income securities.
+During 2024, the County invested funds in local government securities, the State Treasury Asset Reserve of Ohio (STAROhio), U.S. Government Agency securities, commercial paper, corporate and municipal bonds, negotiable certificates of deposit, U.S. Treasury bonds and notes, and money market funds.
 STAR Ohio is an investment pool managed by the State Treasurer's Office which allows governments within the State to pool their funds for investment purposes.
 STAR Ohio is not registered with the SEC as an investment company, but has adopted Governmental Accounting Standards Board (GASB), Statement No. 79, "Certain External Investment Pools and Pool Participants."
 The County measures its investment in STAR Ohio at the net asset value (NAV) per share provided by STAR Ohio.
 The NAV per share is calculated on an amortized cost basis that provides an NAV per share that approximates fair value.
 The County's other investments are reported at cost.

-For 2023, there were no limitations or restrictions on any participant withdrawals due to redemption notice periods, liquidity fees, or redemption gates.
-Twenty-four hours advanced noticed is appreciated for deposits and redemptions of \$100 million or more.
+For 2024, there were no limitations or restrictions on any participant withdrawals due to redemption notice periods, liquidity fees, or redemption gates.
+Twenty-four hours advanced notice is appreciated for deposits and redemptions of \$100 million or more.
 STAR Ohio reserves the right to limit the transaction to \$250 million per day, requiring the excess amount to be transacted the following business day(s), but only to the \$250 million limit.
 All accounts of the participant will be combined for these purposes.

-For 2023, interest receipts amounted to \$1,705,079, of which \$1,449,044 was recorded in the general fund; \$164,222 was recorded in the board of developmental disabilities fund; \$90,438 was recorded in the motor vehicle gasoline tax fund; and \$1,375 was recorded in all other governmental funds.
+For 2024, interest receipts amounted to \$2,198,044, of which \$1,835,962 was recorded in the general fund; \$202,322 was recorded in the board of developmental disabilities fund; \$118,142 was recorded in the motor vehicle gasoline tax fund; and \$41,618 was recorded in all other governmental funds.